-Threat Intelligence is a useful resource that helps organizations in identifying, analyzing, and preventing cyberattacks before they cause any harm.
+Threat Intelligence is a useful resource that helps organisations in identifying, analysing, and preventing cyberattacks before they cause any harm.
+It plays a central role in cybersecurity threat intelligence programs across industries.
 Businesses of all shapes and sizes are at risk from hackers.
-Often, threat intelligence is a core part of the cybersecurity strategy, to stay ahead of these risks and protect organizational data.
-It provides insights and information that allow organizations to stay safe.
+Often, TI is a core part of the cybersecurity strategy to stay ahead of these risks and protect organisational data.
+It provides insights and information that allow organisations to stay safe.
 In this blog, let us explore threat intelligence, its types, and its life cycle in detail.

 Table of Contents:

-Threat intelligence in cybersecurity describes information that helps organizations understand cyber threats.
+Threat intelligence (TI) describes information that helps organizations understand and respond to cyber threats.
 This information enables them to identify and prepare for risks that could affect their systems and data.
 This information describes who might attack, how they attack, and what damage they can cause to the organization.
 Understanding these aspects helps organizations develop better defences, prevent attacks before they occur, and select a response in the event of an attack.

-3. Insights into Attackers: Threat intelligence describes who the attackers are, the tools they use.
+- Insights into Attackers: Cyber threat intelligence describes who the attackers are, the tools they use.

 Types of Threat Intelligence